Sapir52/PHP_web/README.md

 # Run

+Open a web browser and type this http://localhost/phpmyadmin/ for open GUI for managing DB on your computer.

-Create a database named 'loginsystem' and tables named 'user' and 'event' in XAMPP (Described in the file 'db.sql').
+Create a database named 'loginsystem' and tables named 'user' and 'event' in XAMPP screen (Described in the file 'db.sql').

 Run the 'homePage.php' file in VScode.